 One of the biggest reasons people hold off starting to exercise is joint pain.
 Understandable, since exercise can often make muscle or joint pain worse.
 But there are simple steps you can take to minimise pain during workouts (as well as daily life), and keep it from coming back.

 You probably know: Regular movement is important for maintaining lifelong health.
 Being pain-free and not worried about injury is important if you want to keep moving.
 Increasing daily movement is a clear path to improving your health, or simply feeling better than you do right now.
 The right movement can be the medicine your body needs to get rid of sore spots.

 Ready to get pain free?

-These three DIY steps focus primarily on loosening and lengthening your muscles and connective tissues – leading to decreased joint stress – and then getting your muscles strong and fit.
-Following these three steps will keep your muscles and joints working efficiently and minimize the stiffness and pain that can prevent good quality movement.
+These three DIY steps focus primarily on loosening and lengthening your muscles and connective tissues – leading to decreased joint stress – and then improving muscle strength.
+Follow these steps.
+You’ll keep your body working efficiently and minimize the stiffness and pain that can prevent good quality movement.

 Step 1: Loosen

 Muscles that are too tight don’t work efficiently.
 Excessive muscle tension can decrease how quickly a muscle can contract and how much force it can contract with.
 Since the speed and force of contraction are what creates movement and supports your body, this is less than optimal.
 Plus, tight muscles generally don’t feel good.

 There are many reasons you might have tight muscle.
 Muscles can spasm and hold tension to protect a sore or injured area.
 Tension can build from long-standing compensations that result from an injury or tissue damage.
 It can also be caused by posture and occupational or lifestyle demands.